vcnzbrgd/Stocks-Hierarchical-Clustering/README.md

 reflects an aggregation somewhat similar to the one achievable labelling stocks by sector.

 The steps of the process are:
-- Create a Distance matrix $d$ from pairwise stocks correlation matrix.
+- Create a Distance matrix $d$ from the matrix of pairwise stocks correlation.
 The distance between asset $i$ and stock $j$ is defined as:

 $$d(i,j) = \sqrt{2 \times (1- \rho_{i,j})}$$